Into Windows

 Open personalization panel Windows 10 method 41

 How do you like the new Personalization section of the Settings app?
-Do you prefer the classic Personalization window over the new offered in under Settings app?
+Do you prefer the classic Personalization window over the new one offered under the Settings app?
 Let us know in the comments.

 Filed Under: Windows 10 Tagged: Customize Windows 10